laravel/docs/migrations.md

     // Refresh the database and run all database seeds... php artisan migrate:refresh --seed

-You may roll back & re-migrate a limited number of migrations by providing the `step` option to the `refresh` command.
-For example, the following command will roll back & re-migrate the last five migrations:
+You may roll back and re-migrate a limited number of migrations by providing the `step` option to the `refresh` command.
+For example, the following command will roll back and re-migrate the last five migrations:

     php artisan migrate:refresh --step=5